peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

-The number of bits in this object's value.
+The number of bits in this object's value, except for its sign.
 Returns 0 if this object's value is 0 or negative 1.

+<a id="GetSignedBitLengthAsInt64"></a>
+### GetSignedBitLengthAsInt64

+    public long GetSignedBitLengthAsInt64();

+Finds the minimum number of bits needed to represent this object's value, except for its sign, in the form of a 64-bit signed integer.
+If the value is negative, finds the number of bits in the value equal to this object's absolute value minus 1.
+For example, all integers in the interval [-(2^63), (2^63) - 1], which is the same as the range of integers in Java's and.NET's  `long`  type, have a signed bit length of 63 or less, and all other integers have a signed bit length of greater than 63.

+<b>Return Value:</b>

+The number of bits in this object's value, except for its sign.
+Returns 0 if this object's value is 0 or negative 1.
+Returns 2^63 - 1 (  `Int64.MaxValue`  in.NET or  `Long.MAX_VALUE`  in Java) if the number of bits is 2^63 - 1 or greater.
+(Use  `GetUnsignedBitLengthAsEInteger`  instead if the application relies on the exact number of bits.)

 <a id="GetUnsignedBit_int"></a>
 ### GetUnsignedBit